open-mmlab/mmdeploy/docs/en/01-how-to-build/Jetson_docker.md

         e.args = (f"{e.args[0]} (occurred when translating {op_name})",)
         raise
   ```
-Finally we can use Jetpack5.1 && MMDeploy happily
+Finally we can use Jetpack5.1 && MMDeploy happily:)